ICOS-Carbon-Portal/data/src/main/python/icoscp_core/README.md

 all_known_stations = meta.list_stations(False)

 # list data objects; a contrived, complicated example to demonstrate the possibilities
+# all the arguments are optional; see Python help for the method for more details
 filtered_atc_co2 = meta.list_data_objects(
 	datatype = [
 		"http://meta.icos-cp.eu/resources/cpmeta/atcCo2L2DataObject",